-Financing the Sustainable Urban Transition in China and Mexico, jointly initiated by LSE Enterprise and Tsinghua School of Public Management, Beijing, China.
-(Contract Finalized: Oct.
-2018) Contracting Arrangements and PPP for Sustainable Development. (with Ehtisham Ahmad and Vannalisa Vinella), Public Sector Economics, June, 2018.
+Financing the Sustainable Urban Transition in China and Mexico, LSE Enterprise.
+(Contract finalized in Oct.
+2018) Contracting arrangements and public private partnerships for sustainable development with E. Ahamd and A. Vinella, Public Sector Economics, 42 (2), 145-169, 2018.

 Fiscal Reforms, Local Liability, and Infrastructure Investments: